A SOLITARY MISSION

 Campaign efforts led by the Virginia Coalition Against Solitary Confinement is the primary force in Virginia working to end solitary confinement.
 A bold legislative proposal was recently drafted by the coalition to abolish solitary confinement in Virginia prisons, jails, and juvenile detention facilities.
 The bill prohibits solitary confinement, defined as confinement of a person in a cell, alone or with another person, for more than 20 hours a day, for all populations, with few narrow, time-limited exceptions for lockdowns, imminent security risks, and for the protection of an incarcerated person The coalition will continue to educate stakeholders and push for a ban on solitary confinement.

-Campaign efforts led by DC Justice Lab will advance legislation that significantly reduces reliance on solitary confinement and use of Black Box restraints in the local detention facilities, and ensuring that policymakers, organizers, and the public understand that the use of solitary confinement does not make incarcerated people safer or healthier.
+Campaign efforts led by DC Justice Lab will advance legislation that significantly reduces reliance on solitary confinement and use of Black Box restraints in local detention facilities, and educate policymakers, organizers, and the public about how reducing solitary confinement makes us safer and healthier.